allanbowe/rawsas/content/posts/2023-02-12-SAS_Communications_1973.md

 This fall, we released the SAS supplementary procedure library, a collection of special-purpose routines.
 Some were contributed by SAS users; all are maint-ained by the project group.
 For those who have not yet seen the supplementary procedures guide, we list below the procedures presently documented.

-* PRTPCH: For punc'ning or printing SAS data sets in a format determined by a user-written FORTRAN IV specification.
+* PRTPCH: For punching or printing SAS data sets in a format determined by a user-written FORTRAN IV specification.
 * INBREED: For calculating inbreeding or covariance coefficients.
 * HARVEY: A SAS implementation of Dr. Walter Harvey's Least Squares and Maximum Likelihood General Purpose Program.
 * RENAME: For changing the names of variables in a SAS data set.